 Places all over the country are experiencing rapid gentrification.
 Once this dynamic takes hold and picks up speed it is very hard to reverse.

-New London, CT is a small shoreline city halfway between Boston and NY currently on track to follow this trajectory.
+New London, CT is a small shoreline city two hours in between Boston and NY currently on track to follow this trajectory.

 It has soft market with speculation beginning to pick up.
-Property is incredibly cheap for the shoreline (median home price is $158,000) and developers are buying hoping to capitalize on the coming national museum for the Coast Guard and massive hiring by Electric Boat over the next few years.
-It’s a transportation hub with 4 higher educational institutions and great quality of life.
+Property is surprisingly cheap for being directly on the water (median home price is $158,000) and developers are starting to buy.
+New London is the region’s transportation hub with rail, ferry, and interstate transit with over 1M people passing through each summer.
+It has 4 higher educational institutions and great quality of life in many respects.

-Our first project is a pop-up restaurant and event space in the center of downtown that we call RD86 Space.
-In year one we grossed over $300,000 and currently employ ten people.
-Check out the 5 star reviews on yelp and a sampling of feedback cards.
+Our first phase of work is complete with a destination restaurant and event space in the center of downtown called RD86 Space.
+In 2018 we grossed over $300,000 and currently employ 14 people.
+Check out the 5 star reviews on yelp and a sampling of customer feedback cards.
+This year we forecast revenues of at least $750,000.